mwballif/mwballif.github.io/README.md

-# Minimalist Portfolio Website
+# Mitchell Ballif's Portfolio

-A clean, minimalist portfolio website inspired by the Jie Fang Blog design.
+A clean, minimalist portfolio website showcasing my work in labor economics and machine learning.
 Built with vanilla HTML and CSS for maximum simplicity and performance.

 ## Features